 When it comes to DPC repair work or damp proofing carried out in your property, it’s good to have an idea of the type of terms that may be used so you aren’t left confused from a survey or report.

 At Garratt’s Damp, we specialise in providing holistic damp proofing for both residential and commercial properties.
-Our team of experts will gladly visit you and provide a free and honest survey of your damp concerns, recommending the most efficient solution for your personal needs or requirements.
-Book a free survey today or get in touch on 0208 535 7536 for bespoke advice tailored to you.
+Our team of experts will gladly visit you and provide a survey of your damp concerns, recommending the most efficient solution for your personal needs or requirements.
+Book a survey today or get in touch on 0208 535 7536 for bespoke advice tailored to you.